Special Gift Offer

 Thread thickness variety

 Some options are more versatile than others.
 They work well with a wide variety of spool threads ranging in length and thickness.
-This thickness determines how effective the weed eater would be while performing various tasks.
-While lighter options work better on edges, thick lines can easily wipe out the larger weeds on the center of the lawn.
+This thickness determines how effective the weed eater will be while performing various tasks.
+While lighter options work better on edges, thick lines can easily wipe out the larger weeds in the center of the lawn.
 We suggest going for trimmer heads that support multiple string line options for a better experience over time.

 Replaceability